-George Mason IV (1725–1792), a Virginia planter, statesman, and one of the founders of the United States, is best known for his proposal of a bill of rights at the Constitutional Convention of 1787.
-An Anti-Federalist, he believed that a strong national government without a bill of rights would undermine individual freedom.
+George Mason IV (1725–1792), a Virginia planter, statesman and one of the founders of the United States, is best known for his proposal of a bill of rights at the Constitutional Convention of 1787.
+As an Anti-Federalist, he believed that a strong national government without a bill of rights would undermine individual freedom.
 Mason also significantly contributed to other documents that advanced the development of the First Amendment.

 Mason was born on a plantation in Fairfax County, Virginia.
 He was an early proponent of independence from Great Britain and worked throughout his life for the settlement of the western frontier, where he had invested in a land company.
 Mason was involved in early efforts in Virginia to boycott British goods in reaction to improper taxation and was elected to the legislature that was entrusted with writing the Virginia Constitution in 1776.

 Part of his responsibility involved drafting the Virginia Declaration of Rights.
 In part at the insistence of James Madison, the Virginia declaration came to include a strong guarantee of religious liberty (and not simply religious toleration as Mason had first proposed) that was similar to the free exercise clause later included in the First Amendment.
 It also contained a provision protecting freedom of the press, although it did not include a comparable protection for freedom of speech.
 Thomas Jefferson borrowed from and refined Mason’s assertion that “all men are born equally free and independent” when he wrote the Declaration of Independence.